-2. Pick apples at a nearby orchard.
+6. Pick apples at a nearby orchard.
 U-pick, we pick, your kiddos will love picking bright crispy apples on a sunny day.
-Bring home a bushel and a peck from a nearby U-pick orchard during apple’s high season.
+See our favorite U-pick orchards here.

-3. Check out the fall foliage.
+7. Check out the fall foliage.
 Court fall’s most colorful stars by taking a stroll around the ‘hood or hiking a tree-lined trail.
-Bonus points if you take a route you’ve never taken before.
+See our favorite spots by clicking here.

 photo: born1945 via Flickr

-5. Play ball.
-Throw, kick or bounce your way over to the local outdoor sports court or grassy park for some game time.
-Challenge your mini-me to shoot hoops, throw the pigskin around or kick a winning goal when he’s got energy to burn.
+17. Play ball.
+Throw, kick or bounce your way over to the local outdoor sports court or grassy park for quality (family) game time.

 photo: Bike SLO County via Flickr